 The bank of the future will need to embrace emerging technology, remain flexible to adopt evolving business models, and put customers at the centre of every strategy.

-Indeed, the bank might need to think even more radically, in order to be relevant in a rapidly changing world – where smartphones are payment devices, and crypto seeks to become king.
+Indeed, the bank might need to think even more radically, in order to be relevant in a rapidly changing world – a new world where smartphones are payment devices, and crypto seeks to become king.

 Credit and debit cards have already replaced cash as the preferred payment tool.
 Only 29% of American consumers prefer to use cash over a card when paying for a good or service.
 While cash’s popularity has been decreasing, the rise of government-backed digital currency will be highly disruptive.
 Fast, simple, borderless.